Web analytics

 Other stats you will see

-Pageviews: A pageview is defined as a view of a page on your site that is being tracked by the Analytics tracking code.
-If a visitor hits reload after reaching the page, this will be counted as an additional pageview.
-If a user navigates to a different page and then returns to the original page, a second pageview will be recorded as well.
+Views: A view of a page on your site that is being tracked by the Analytics tracking code.
+If a visitor hits reload after reaching the page, this will be counted as an additional view.
+If a user navigates to a different page and then returns to the original page, a second view will be recorded as well.